TakundaDanha/Data-Engineering/README.md

-Sure!
-Here’s a clear, professional README for your project that explains what it does, how to set it up, and how to run it:

----

 # SQL Server Data Analysis with PySpark

 This project demonstrates how to connect to a Microsoft SQL Server database using PySpark, run complex queries by joining multiple tables, and perform data analysis tasks such as ranking customer orders and checking room availability.